mmikowski/powercss/README.md

 the mixin value would be set at three levels:

     builtin._bcolor_   = undefined;
-    global._bcolor_    = [ 'red'   ];
+    global._bcolor_    = 'red';
-    metasheet._bcolor_ = [ 'green' ];
+    metasheet._bcolor_ = 'green';
     vsheet._bcolor_    = undefined;

 Here the **metasheet** level value, 'green', will "win" and the CSS processor will use that instead of any **global**, or **builtin** value.
 In other words, the resulting CSS will read `background:green`.
 And so on.
-If at the end of this cascade the value is undefined, a blank string will be used as the value and a warning logged to the console.
+If at the end of this scope chain value is undefined, a blank string will be used and a warning logged to the console.

 An astute reader will notice that a **vsheet** can be used across many **metasheets**.
 This is a very powerful feature, but it is important to keep